-Since there is thousands of different products, and there are a lot I haven't tried, feel free to post your favorite tackle in the comments, and I will try it out and put it up on this page for people to test out.
+Since there are thousands of different products, and there is a lot I haven’t tried, feel free to post your favorite tackle in the comments, and I will try it out and put it up on this page for people to test out.

 Here are some things to consider when choosing a hook: